-As the development features multiple properties which are rented out separately, it is eligible for the Non Domestic Renewable Heat Incentive (RHI).
+As the development features multiple properties which are rented out separately, it is eligible for the Non Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding).
 This enabled the Phillips’ to receive 20 years’ worth of quarterly payments from the Government based on the buildings’ metered heat usage.

 The Phillips’ are delighted with their heat pump which compliments the green credentials of their holiday business:

 Our Kensa heat pump is now in operation for its second winter and has experienced external temperatures down to -6°.
 Our family and guests staying at ‘The Secret Yurts’ have always had ample hot water, our house is warm throughout the year for the first time ever and we don’t have to worry about buying oil!
 The underground pipe installation was great with virtually no disruption to our land and no messy trenches to fill in!
 Above all the support from Ground Sun and Kensa during installation, set up and beyond has been fantastic.
 We would recommend such an installation to anybody considering moving to a renewable heating system.”

 Terry and Tracey Phillips, Owners – www.thesecretyurts.co.uk

 Ground Source Review Secret Yurts campsite ǀ Heat Pump - Landscape View

 Ground Source Review Secret Yurts campsite ǀ Heat Pump - Hot Tub

 Ground Source Review Secret Yurts campsite ǀ Heat Pump - Building Exterior